INFORMATION AND LIBRARY SCIENCE (INLS)

 Combines an introduction to basic business concepts and vocabulary with consideration of current issues in business librarianship and of key print and electronic information sources.

-An introduction to the process of evidence-based medicine (EBM) including question building, searching, and critical appraisal of studies and to the supporting roles and opportunities for medical librarians.
+An introduction to the process of evidence-based medicine (EBM) and clinical practice including question building, searching, and critical appraisal of studies and to the supporting roles and opportunities for medical librarians.

 Crises come in many forms, from natural disasters to individual health emergencies.
 Preparedness, prevention, and planning are all critical components in handling these situations effectively.
 In this course, students will learn about risk assessment, training and other tools, disaster prevention, recovery, partnerships, and outreach as they apply to all types of libraries.